 OVPN provides clients for many Linux distros.
 The desktop client is supported on some of them, while the CLI is supported on others.
 In some cases both are supported, giving you the option to decide how you want to control your VPN.

-With all the possibilities, it is good to see that OVPN has provided installation and configuration options for all the various possibilities.
+With all of the possibilities, it is good to see that OVPN has provided installation and configuration options for all the various possibilities.

 Designed for maximum user privacy

-OVPN is designed to provide maximum user privacy.
-It is a no logs VPN service, running on diskless servers.
-The entire system is built on a seven layer cybersecurity model, which addresses everything from the physical security of the server locations to insurance that covers the cost of defending against third-party requests for OVPN user data.
+The entire OVPN system is built on a seven-layer cybersecurity model, which addresses everything from the physical security of the server locations to insurance that covers the cost of defending against third-party requests for OVPN user data.

 Serious DNS leak protection